Report Card: Draw in California

 Yohei Takaoka: 6.5

-Takaoka is a notable increase to the options which have tried to replace ‘Caps hero Maxime Crepeau, and looks to be filling in the shoes of competency that the Canadian left two years back.
 He’s performed some stunning saves, but at the same time, one has to worry about the two times the ball went into his net that were called off.
-The goal he conceded was all down to him and you can’t help but believe that it is due to his size.
+The goal he conceded was all down to him and you can’t help but believe that it’s due to his size at least in some part.
 Hopefully this can be ironed out as the season goes on.

 Ryan Raposo: 6.0

-A quieter game than what is now the norm for the Whitecaps’ 2020 draft pick, Raposo continues to make the left flank his own, as right-sided midfielder is making natural left back Luis Martins feel like an afterthought.
+A quiet game for the Whitecaps’ 2020 draft pick, Raposo continues to make the left flank his own, as right-sided midfielder is making natural left back Luis Martins feel like an afterthought.
 His technical ability allows him to dribble past opponents with ease, but not much of that was seen today.
-He probably should have done more to prevent the cross that let in the goal for LA.
+He probably should have done more to prevent the cross that allowed the goal for LA.

 Ranko Veselinovic: 6.0